Game over for Mamata? Today's Chanakya predicts a landslide win for BJP in West Bengal - BusinessToday

 Suvendu claims BJP will cross 180

 BJP's Suvendu Adhikari went further than most pollsters, claiming the party would win 180 seats.

-Adhikari’s assertion came after a campaign in which the BJP targeted gains in south Bengal while seeking to retain its strength in the north.
+He also said that Mamata Banerjee will lose in the Bhabanipur constituency by over 20,000 votes.

-The Election Commission said West Bengal recorded a combined turnout of 92.47 per cent across the two phases of polling, the highest in the state since Independence.

-Phase I on April 23 recorded 93.19 per cent turnout, while Phase II on Wednesday registered 91.66 per cent as of 7.45 pm.
+West Bengal recorded a combined turnout of 92.47 per cent across the two phases of polling, the highest in the state since Independence.
+Phase I on April 23 recorded 93.19 per cent turnout, while Phase II on Wednesday registered 91.66 per cent.

 The exceptionally high turnout has added to uncertainty over whether it signals support for change or renewed backing for the incumbent government.

-Exit polls have set the stage for a potentially dramatic result in one of India’s most fiercely contested states.
+Exit polls have set the stage for a potentially dramatic result in one of the most fiercely contested states.
 Whether Mamata Banerjee secures another term or the BJP scripts history will be known when votes are counted on May 4.